usmskolyadin/usmskolyadin/README.md

 *and still so more..*

 From **online store** & **social media** to **meta universe** ⭐</br>
 P.S.
-Already in the process of self-development
+Already in the process of self-development...